multitudes/42-C-for-Embedded-systems/README.md

 opportunity to explore their rationale for doing so.
 If their answer is basically
 I was taught to do it this way and I have never thought about it since then it tells me something (bad) about them.
-Conversely, if they state that it's the K&R preferred method and the only way to get an infinite loop passed Lint, then they score bonus points.
+Conversely, if they state that it's the K&R preferred method and the only way to get an infifinite loop passed Lint, then they score bonus points.
 A third solution is to use a goto:
 Loop :
 ```c